 Where to Stay in Reykjavik, Iceland

 Hotels in Iceland can be very expensive given the high demand.
 We were lucky enough to get all 3 nights in Reykjavik for free using points.
 I always encourage people to sign up for hotel rewards and consider a travel related credit card for this very reason.
-Just to put it into perspective, had it not been for those free hotel stays, our hotel rooms would have cost around $1,500 USD for 3 nights.
+Without the free hotel stays, our hotel rooms would have cost around $1,500 USD for 3 nights.

 In order to maximize our hotel points and also experience staying in different places, we actually stayed at two different Hilton brand hotels during our 3 nights in Iceland.
 For the first night in Iceland, we stayed at the Reykjavik Konsulat Hotel, which is part of the Curio Collection.
 The Reykjavik Konsulat is a new hotel with classic and sophisticated yet eclectic decor.
 The rooms were beautiful, and given my birthday and Hilton Honors status, we were able to get upgraded to a suite with a Balcony.
-The Reykjavik Konsulat Hotel is in a great location and is in walking distance to many bars and restaurants in Reykjavik.
+The location of the Reykjavik Konsulat Hotel is ideal.
+It’s in walking distance to many bars and restaurants in Reykjavik.

 Our next two nights we stayed at the Canopy by Hilton Reykjavik City Centre.
 The Canopy is a more modern and industrial hotel.
 Like other Canopy by Hilton hotels, this hotel in Reykjavik City Centre really feels like it’s part of the neighborhood.
 The check-in process is super casual, and they offer tastings of local food and beverages in the evenings.
 The rooms are decorated with calming colors and local art.
 (Plus they also offer free WiFi!)
-The Canopy by Hilton Reykjavik City Centre also offers breakfast at it’s restaurant, Geiri Smart, and it offers bikes if you choose to do a self guided tour of Reykjavik via bike.
+The Canopy by Hilton Reykjavik City Centre also offers breakfast at it’s restaurant, Geiri Smart.
+Bikes are included as well, if you choose to do a self guided tour of Reykjavik via bike.
 This hotel is also in a central location, just off the main street of Laugavegur.

 I highly recommend both the Reykjavik Konsulat and Canopy by Hilton Reykjavik City Center hotels.
 The locations were perfect and both hotels were beautifully decorated.
 The staff at both boutique style hotels were also super nice and helpful.
 (Just like every other native Icelander we met on our trip!)

-With 3 days in Iceland, we wanted to maximize our time for seeing the beautiful landscape Iceland is known for, while still having some time to relax and explore the city.
+With 3 days in Iceland and Reykjavik as a base, we wanted to maximize our time for seeing the beautiful landscape Iceland is known for.
+(While still having some time to relax and explore the city.)
 Our long weekend in Iceland consisted primarily of the Blue Lagoon, the Golden Circle and exploring the city of Reykjavik.
 Below is a detailed guide of each of those attractions.

 Day 1: Arrive in Iceland and Visit the Blue Lagoon